 The first order of business is to modify your risks and this is accomplished by (1) determining which PMAs are coded into your DNA including hidden food intolerance and allergy activators (2) identifying possible hormone imbalances.

 At Body Science, we are experts at testing for and uncovering your unique personal migraine activators (PMAs).
 We have created an incredibly powerful genetic and hormone identifier panel to give you the information you need to understand your PMAs and avoid them.
-Our medical director, Dr. Bruce S. Rubin, is a board certified neurologist.
-He has been conducting research and treating migraines for close to 20 years.
-Dr. Rubin is also a member of the American Academy of Antiaging Medicine.

 “Your genetics and hormone levels in combination with your unique PMAs determine how and when you get your next migraine.”